sculptures • permaculture • primitive technology • kayaking • links • index • about

 by Bill Chisholm

 Corbin’s words sunk deep into my consciousness.
-In my journey through life, I have played many roles, among them wilderness survival instructor, wild-lands firefighter, and yoga instructor.
+In my journey through life, I have played many roles, among them wilderness survival instructor, wild-lands firefighter and yoga instructor.
 I have spent a good deal of time alone in Nature contemplating the deeper meaning of life.
 Though I have a degree in business and could have found a niche in the modern consumer oriented world, I found I experienced myself at a far higher level when I was down to a minimum of comforts in the wilds.
-Free of comforts I found an edge I had not experienced anywhere else.
-Though I hadn’t heard it articulated in such a way, I sensed what Corbin was talking about: alone in the wild, if you quiet your noisy mind, open your eyes, and your ears, the wild has much to say.
-The wind, the trees, the clouds, the wildlife, and yes, the water all have a voice.
-I observed that even more during my years doing damage assessment for the, now inept, Federal Emergency Management Agency.
+Free of comforts, I found an edge I had not experienced anywhere else.
+Though I hadn’t heard it articulated in such a way, I sensed what Corbin was talking about: alone in the wild, if you quiet your noisy mind and open your eyes and your ears, the wild has much to say.
+The wind, the trees, the clouds, the wildlife and yes, the water all have a voice.
+I observed that even more during my years doing damage assessment for the now inept Federal Emergency Management Agency.
 If we’d learn to listen to the water we might not suffer so much flood damage.

 “Anyone can hear the water speak if they will only sit and listen.”
 We can’t even hear the people we are with.
 Just look around; if you see three people together, particularly people under 30, often two of them are talking on their cell phones.
 They are oblivious to their companions and to the world around them.
 When not on cell phones, people are listening to iPods, playing video games or watching TV: all inputs coming from outside.
 There are so many senseless noises and flashing images going on most folks never have a quiet moment to ponder, to use their minds, to listen to what Nature is trying to say.